-Tax rates are established under a graduated table and range from 4.8 percent on the first \$500,000 or less of taxable income to 7.6 percent on income in excess of \$1,000,000.
-For the 2014 Fiscal Year, total distributions to the General Fund of net receipts from corporate income taxes are projected to have totaled \$196.8 million.
-This is a decrease of 26.3 percent from the prior fiscal year and generated 3.3 percent of recurring General Fund revenue.
+For tax year 2014, tax rates are established under a graduated table and range from 4.8 percent on the first \$500,000 or less of taxable income to 7.3 percent on income in excess of \$1,000,000.
+For the 2015 Fiscal Year, total distributions to the General Fund of net receipts from corporate income taxes totaled \$254.5 million.
+This is a decrease of 29.3 percent from the prior fiscal year and generated 4.1 percent of recurring General Fund revenue.

 In recent years, a number of credits administered through the corporate income tax system have been enacted.
 These include: the film production credit, enacted as Section 7-2F-1 NMSA 1978; the real property tax credit, enacted as Section 7-2-18.10 NMSA 1978; the rural jobs tax credit, enacted as Section 7-2E-1 NMSA 1978; the biodiesel production and sale credit, enacted as Section 7-2-18.21 NMSA 1978; the sustainable building tax credit, enacted as Section 7-2-18.19 NMSA 1978; and the renewable energy production tax credit, enacted as Section 7-2A-19 NMSA 1978.
-The 2011 Legislature placed a cap of

-\$50 million per year on the film production tax credit, and added a deferred payment process for larger productions.
+The 2011 Legislature placed a cap of \$50 million per year on the film production tax credit, and added a deferred payment process for larger productions.
 In the first year of enactment, Fiscal Year 2012, film credit refunds totaled \$10 million, partly due to the rush to file claims in Fiscal Year 2011 prior to enactment of the cap.
-In Fiscal Year 2013 and Fiscal Year 2014 claims reached the \$50 million cap, and the consensus revenue group expects the film credit cap to be reached in subsequent Fiscal Years.
+In Fiscal Year 2013 through Fiscal Year 2015 claims reached the \$50 million cap, and the Consensus Revenue Estimating Group expects the film credit cap to be reached in subsequent Fiscal Years.